mjfrigaard/sharing-your-work/manuscript/chapter4.md

 > "...it is generally easier for you to use their software than vice versa, if only because you are likely to have a copy of Word on your computer already.
 In these circumstances you might also collaborate using Google Docs or some other service that allows for simultaneously editing the master copy of a document.
 This may not be ideal, but it is better than not collaborating.
 There is little to be gained from plain-text dogmatism in a .docx world."

+## Learn markdown & Rmarkdown

+A common type of plain text file is a markdown file, or `.md` file.
+Markdown has a straightforward syntax that is easy for both humans and computers to read, and it allows for some formatting options to aid with communication.
+I recommend reading up on R and RMarkdown because of how many different outputs this combinatoin can be used to produce (see [Markdown Syntax Documentation](https://daringfireball.net/projects/markdown/syntax) on John Gruber's site, and [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/) for more information).

 ## Git